MANOHAR2004/supply-chain-performance-analytics_2/README.md

   RDC as highest-risk vendor (16.22% late rate, 5,404 shipments)
-- Built 4-page interactive Power BI dashboard with 25+ DAX measures revealing 2010-2011 delivery crisis where on-time rate collapsed from 98% to 62% — traced to single vendor causing programme-wide failure across 17 countries
+- Built 4-page interactive Power BI dashboard with 25+ DAX measures revealing 2010-2011 delivery crisis where on-time rate collapsed from 98% to 62% — traced to a single vendor causing programme-wide failure across 17 countries

 ---